-The Harlem Renaissance was a literary movement during the 1920s established from the NewYork City neighborhood of Harlem.
-During this period, many African Americans who had relocated from the American South during the Great Migration began to express themselves as poets, novelists, artists, and thinkers.
+The Harlem Renaissance was a literary movement during the 1920s based out of the New York City neighborhood of Harlem.
+During this period, many African Americans who had relocated from the American South during the Great Migration, began to express themselves as poets, novelists, artists, and thinkers.

-While Langston Hughes and Zora Neal Hurston are presumably the authors most associated with the movement, there were many others.
+While Langston Hughes and Zora Neal Hurston are probably the authors most associated with the movement, there were many others.
 Explore the works of at least one author and one artist of the Harlem Renaissance.

-Keep in mind that the arts include visual, musical and performing arts.
-In your journal, make three columns: title, important information, how does this add to previous knowledge?
-After each text or piece of art, stop and record.
+Keep in mind that the arts may include visual, musical and performing arts.
+In your journal make three columns: title, important learning, how does this add to previous learning.
+After each text or piece of art, stop and think about its "big learning."
 What did you learn that was new and important about the Harlem Renaissance from this resource?
+Complete the chart.